Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

-# Azure Service Bus client library for Typescript and Javascript
+# Azure Service Bus client library for Javascript

-Microsoft Azure Service Bus is a highly-reliable cloud messaging service between applications and services.
+Azure Service Bus is a highly-reliable cloud messaging service from Microsoft

-Use the client library for Azure Service Bus to
+Use the client library for Azure Service Bus in your Nodejs application to
 - Send messages to a Queue or Topic
 - Receive messages from a Queue or Subscription